 So at the risk of adding more noise to an already loud conversation, we've kept it short and simple.

-Read on for a functional definition of a modern pillar pages and learn how the concept has expanded to included several varieties of pillar pages.
+Read on for a functional definition of a pillar page how the concept has expanded to include several varieties of pillar pages.

 - What is a pillar page?